bump-sh/docs/src/_product-updates/2024-12-17-api-explorer.md

 ![api-explorer-request.png](/images/changelog/api-explorer-request.png)

+## Deep support of OpenAPI
+Your [API definition file is a contract](https://bump.sh/blog/how-openapi-ensures-reliable-api-communication) between you and your users.
+That's why we went all-in on supporting the OpenAPI specification in our API Explorer.
+From simple properties such as strings and booleans, to more complex ones such as arrays of objects or oneOf/anyOf, try any sort of request, based on any API design.

 ## Request sharing
 Pre-defining and sharing a request can be really valuable for API maintainers, to:
 - onboard new clients with a ready-to-play getting started,